Boston Braves: 1914: Miracle

 Two years later, the Braves put together one of the most memorable seasons in baseball history.
 After a dismal 4–18 start, the Braves seemed to be on pace for a last place finish.
 On July 4, 1914, the Braves lost both games of a doubleheader to the Brooklyn Dodgers.
 The consecutive losses put their record at 26–40 and the Braves were in last place, 15 games behind the league-leading New York Giants, who had won the previous three league pennants.
 After a day off, the Braves put together a hot streak, and from July 6 through September 5, the Braves won 41 games against only 12 losses.
 On September 7 and 8, the Braves took 2 of 3 from the New York Giants and moved into first place.
 The Braves tore through September and early October, closing with 25 wins against 6 losses, while the Giants went 16–16.
 They are the only team to win a pennant after being in last place on the Fourth of July.
 They were in last place as late as July 18, but were close to the pack, moving into fourth on July 21 and second place on August 12.

-Despite their amazing comeback, the Braves entered the World Series as a heavy underdog to Connie Mack's Philadelphia Athletics.
+Despite their comeback, the Braves entered the World Series as a heavy underdog to Connie Mack's Philadelphia Athletics.
 Nevertheless, the Braves swept the Athletics—the first unqualified sweep in the young history of the modern World Series (the 1907 World Series had one tied game)—to win the world championship.
 Meanwhile, former Chicago Cubs infielder Johnny Evers, in his second season with the Braves, won the Chalmers Award.

 The Braves played the World Series (as well as the last few weeks of the 1914 regular season) at Fenway Park, since their normal home, the South End Grounds, was too small.
 However, the Braves' success inspired owner Gaffney to build a modern park, Braves Field, which opened in August 1915.
 It was the largest park in the majors at the time, with 40,000 seats and also a very spacious outfield.
 The park was novel for its time; public transportation brought fans right into the park.